ngisedsysle/Camera_Thermique_2022/README.md

 - a thermal camera for IR imaging,
 - a daylight camera to compare the output with the IR image,
 - a touchscreen to view the camera results, change display mode and take screenshots,
-- a USB port to charge and communicate with the PC,
+- an USB port to charge and communicate with the PC,
 - a battery for the autonomy,
-- a UART port to exchange debug messages,
+- an UART port to exchange debug messages,
 - a SD card interface to save the screenshots,
 - an external RTC to get the time more accurately than with the mcu integrated RTC,
 - a SWD/JTAG port for programming/debugging purposes